Version 1.4, October 2014

 - the processes and timetable for identifying information required to be published under s 8(2), for publishing additional information under s 8(4), and for adding to or revising the agency’s IPS entry

-- measures being taken to ensure that the agency’s IPS entry is accurate, up-to-date and complete
+- measures being taken to ensure the agency’s IPS entry is accurate, up-to-date and complete

-- whether the agency has developed an internal IPS information register to assist it to efficiently identify documents for publication, record decisions made in relation to publication and systematically review IPS information for accuracy, currency and completeness
+- details of the agency’s internal IPS information register to assist it to efficiently identify documents for publication, record decisions made in relation to publication and systematically review IPS information for accuracy, currency and completeness

-- access charges (if any) that the agency may impose for accessing information published under the IPS, and how charges will be calculated
+- access charges (if any) that the agency may impose for accessing information published under the IPS and how charges will be calculated.
+Where no charges will be imposed, that should be stated.

 Describe how the agency will facilitate public access to the information published in an agency’s IPS entry.
 This may include describing: